 To gather a list of must-read books, we asked around the Classy office to see what people were reading on fundraising, nonprofit management, and social enterprise and we received some great suggestions.

 The following books ask you to rethink your assumptions and act on your best ideas.
-Let us know what you think and comment with any favorite books you’d like to add.
+Let us know your favorites in the comments below.

 The Blue Sweater by Jacqueline Novogratz